Christian monastery possibly pre-dating Islam found in UAE

 Next to the monastery sits a second building with four rooms, likely around a courtyard — possibly the home of an abbot or even a bishop in the early church.

-The island remains part of the ruling family’s holdings, protecting the island for years to allow the historical sites to be found.
+The island remains part of the ruling family’s holdings, protecting the land for years to allow the historical sites to be found as much of the UAE has rapidly developed.

 The UAE’s Culture Ministry has sponsored the dig in part, which continues at the site.
 Just hundreds of meters (yards) away from the church, a collection of buildings that archaeologists believe belongs to a pre-Islamic village sit.